qpdf/qpdf/manual/cli.rst

    Use --collate=n to cause pages to be collated in groups of n pages (default 1) instead of concatenating the input.
+   Use --collate=i,j,k,... to take i from the first, then j from the second, then k from the third, then i from the first, etc.

    Examples: